debuxed/umac/README.md

 Ensure that cookie authentication is enabled in your torrc file, in order for the script to be able to change identities (IPs).

-These configuration changes should not cause issues with other uses of Tor; however, I would personally recommend leaving cookie authentication disabled when SUMAC is not in use.
+These configuration changes should not cause issues with other uses of Tor; however, I would personally recommend leaving cookie authentication disabled when UMAC is not in use.

 5. A decent understanding of Tor (a.k.a. not spamming issues "why is it not a stable 1 check per second?!? wtf?!?")

 ### License

-SUMAC - Skype Username Mass Availability Checker
+UMAC - Username Mass Availability Checkers

-Copyright (C) 2016  Dylan Hart (twitter.com/xerucide)
+Copyright (C) 2017  Dylan Hart (twitter.com/notxeru)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by